Matt Williams: National coaching plan must address recurrent World Cup failure

 National effort

-If Ireland is to fulfil its undoubted potential at a Word Cup it will require a national effort.
+If Ireland are to fulfil their undoubted potential at a Word Cup it will require a national effort.

 Joe Schmidt has been Ireland’s greatest ever coach.
 He has rightly been applauded and should be celebrated for his wonderful successes.
 Despite his gargantuan efforts he has also proved one man can not do it alone.